juju/docs/src/en/charms-bundles.md

     description: "This charm needs example.zip to operate"
 ```

-If this charm were to be used as part of a bundle, it might be desirable to
+If this charm were to be used as part of a bundle, it might be desirable to use
-specify a revision that is specific to the bundle.
-Revisions are specified in
+a specific revision for the bundle.
+Revisions are specified in the bundle file
-the bundle's YAML file in the corresponding "applications" section.
+under the charm's field in the `applications` section:

 ```yaml
 applications: